Erofitskiy/timeshift_planet/README.md

+# EARLY RELEASE, NOT COMPLETELY FINISHED

+Panglia is a planet that follows Moshine in the quest for even more intelligence.
+It's a strange alien planet that contains Branbalite, a phosphorescent plant, and panglite, a strange metal.
+Some zones are experiencing much faster time, which will allow you to experiment with cloning, then keep clones in simulations and upload them.
+You'll need to fill the huge electric needs with dangerous roots that expand and attack your base.

+It has custom music, unique terrain, a tech tree, 4 new machines...

+Right now, it requires Moshine.

+Feedback very welcome, here or discord @snouz

+This is very early access, the experience is probably not balanced yet.

 # Credits:
 - 29 tracks from artist Blear Moon / Serat (from albums [Flow Sessions](https://freemusicarchive.org/music/serat/flow-sessions), [Fallow](https://freemusicarchive.org/music/Blear_Moon/Fallow) and [Town of Two Houses](https://freemusicarchive.org/music/Blear_Moon/Town_of_Two_Houses)), (CC BY-NC / CC BY)